ufosc/club-documents/Administrative/Procedures.md

 	- What they’ve been working on
 	- What they’re going to work on (if they know)
 	- Ask if they need anyone else for anything (assistance etc)
-- Give presentation on an open source project (20-30 minutes)
+- Give workshop on an open source topic (30-50 minutes)
-- Break off into groups for each project (led by project leads) (20 minutes)
-	- Develop
+	- Keep the presentations engaging, add activities throughout meeting

 ### Officer Meetings